yasin2343jaberynsar/ArcEngine/README.md

 - Automatically manage sprite loading and unloading
 - Built‑in position, rotation, and scaling
 - Layer support for draw order
-- Optional GC integration — objects can be automatically freed when no longer needed

 #### Why This Matters